Seneca-ICTOER/CSP451/docs/course-info/assessments.md

 - Demo Presentations must be unique in scope and deliverable.
 It is possible that two students pick a similar topic/concept but you must actively work to make a unique demo with tailored learning objectives that differs from the other student.
 - Demo Presentations will be distributed throughout the semester to avoid jam-packed presentation days towards end of the semester.
 You are advised to choose your presentation topic and date in the first two weeks of class.
 Doing the demo-presentation in the first four weeks of class gives you **2 Bonus Marks**.
 - You have permission for **ONE** Demo Presentation only, be mindful of what you commit.For late submission policy, refer to [Late Submission Policies](#late-submission-policies) section.
 - Demo Presentation is an individual assignments and you will need to work on it individually and complete it on your own.
-Feel free to discuss with other students and use Collaboration channel in [GitHub Discussions](https://github.com/orgs/CSP451/discussions) to resolve issues or seek help, but the work should be your authentic work and similarities beyond coincidence will be considered cheating and [Seneca's Integrity Policy](https://www.senecapolytechnic.ca/about/policies/academic-integrity-policy.html) will be enforced.
+Feel free to discuss with other students and use [GitHub Discussions](https://github.com/orgs/CSP451/discussions) to resolve issues or seek help, but the work should be your authentic work and similarities beyond coincidence will be considered cheating and [Seneca's Integrity Policy](https://www.senecapolytechnic.ca/about/policies/academic-integrity-policy.html) will be enforced.

 ### Final Evaluation

-1. You must complete 1 Final Evaluation at the end of semester.
-Final Evaluation is Project based  is ???
+- You will complete 1 Final Evaluation at the end of semester.
+Final Evaluation is Project based and depending on the complexity of the project you could have a 1-2 weeks or 24-487 hours to complete it.
+Submission Instructions and Requirements will be posted in Course GitHub Organization, links to which can be found in [GitHub Links](#github-links).
+Due dates and mark breakdown can be found in the Blackboard Portal.
-1. Depending on the class progress, you will have 24 to 48 hours to complete and submit your work after the instructions are posted
+-
-2. Due dates will be announced closer to the end of the semester
+- Final Evaluation is an individual assignments and you will need to work on it individually and complete it on your own.
+Unlike other assessment, you **cannot** discuss about this assessment with other students, neither can you use GitHub Discussion to resolve issues or seek help.
+You need to demonstrate that you have learned troubleshooting and problem solving skills enough to tackle the Final Evaluation on your own.
-3. No repeats or late submissions would be granted.
+- Your work should be your authentic work and similarities beyond coincidence will be considered cheating and [Seneca's Integrity Policy](https://www.senecapolytechnic.ca/about/policies/academic-integrity-policy.html) will be enforced.

 ### Budget Management